Last updated on August 8, 2025

 There are several legendary knights, so Shanid, Sleepers' Scourge is far from a bad build.
 It can drift into less strong builds, but they can definitely be a lot of fun when you combine all your legendary knights.

-It also has the already mentioned advantage of being in pretty great colors for a knight tribal.
+It also has the already mentioned advantage of being in pretty great colors for knight support.

 I really, really like theme decks.
 I think they’re fun to build, they’re usually really imaginative and original, and you sometimes end up having to use some unconventional and interesting cards.

-Queen Marchesa is no stranger to theme decks.
-I personally run a pillowfort deck that’s built around the idea of most creatures making some relative sense as members of a fantasy court.
+As one of the strongest monarch commanders, Queen Marchesa is no stranger to theme decks.
+I personally run a pillowfort deck that’s built around the idea of most creatures making some relative sense as members of a fantasy court, and the Queen is among the best assassins in Magic.
 This also opens the possibility for a theme deck around an order of knights that serve and protect their queen.
 And having monarch gives some great card advantage so that’s also great.

 Elenda and Azor may not have such straightforward support for knights, but it can create a ton of Vampire Knight tokens each turn.
 Having cards that support a knight strategy wouldn’t be a bad idea, and if you’re already supporting knights, might as well go into a knight theme.